cocos/cocos-docs/en/editor/assets/extension.md

 ## Demo examples

-For executable code for both extensions, please download <a href="img/extend-assets-demo.zip" target="_blank">Examples</a>
+For executable code for both extensions, please download the working<a href="img/extend-assets-demo.zip" target="_blank">examples</a>